mys-lang/mys/docs/language-reference/optionals.rst

 .. code-block:: text

    def foo(a: i64, b: i64? = None) -> i64?:
-       # Adds b if it has a value, otherwise adds 0.
+       # Adds `b` if it has a value, otherwise adds 0.
        a += b or 0

-       # Using b when it does not hav ea value raises an error.
+       # Using `b` when it does not have a value raises an error.
        try:
            a += b
        except OptionalValueError: